Cummins: A Proud Dividend History With Prospects For Dividend Growth

 |1 Year||3 Years||5 Years||7 Years|

-In addition to past Cummins dividend growth metrics, the company has increased their annual dividend payment for 13 consecutive years.
+In addition to the recent Cummins dividend increases and dividend history, the company has increased its annual dividend payment for 14 consecutive years.

-As part of the 2018 earnings release they provided future guidance too.
-Specifically, they stated an expectation to “return 75 percent of Operating Cash Flow to shareholders in 2019 in the form of dividends and share repurchases”.
+In the company’s recent full-year earnings release, they highlighted that they expect to return 75 percent of Operating Cash Flow to shareholders in the form of dividends and share repurchases.

-Dividend growth slowed over the past 3 years not because of business performance, but due to capital allocation.
-Cummins management opted to allocate more cash to share repurchases in 2015 and 2018.
+Dividend growth slowed for several years.
+Not because of business performance, but due to capital allocation decisions.
+Cummins management opted to allocate more cash to share repurchases.

 Revenue growth has been steady.
-It has grown 6.6% annually over the past 5 years.
-Management believes 2019 revenue will grow in the 0%-4% range.
+It has grown more than 5% annually over the past 6 years.

-Cummins revenue growth is subject to the health of the global economy.
-Their revenues have benefited from global economic growth over the past several years.
+The company’s revenue growth is subject to the health of the global economy.
+So, their revenues have benefited from global economic growth over the recent past.

 CUMMINS STOCK DIVIDENDS AND EARNINGS PER SHARE

-As we know now, dividend payments have grown more slowly.
-These facts have brought the dividend payout ratio down to 34% for 2018.
+Dividend payments have grown more slowly earnings.
+These facts have brought the dividend payout ratio to 34% for 2019.

 CREDIT RATING AND BALANCE SHEET